jeccalong/NPS_Mortality_Analysis/README.md

 ***Complete full exploratory data analysis (EDA) to better understand system-wide distributions and relationships.***

-***Expand temporal analysis to incorporate seasonal and multi-year trends, including effects of the COVID-19 pandemic on visitation and risks.***
+***Expand temporal analysis to incorporate seasonal and multi-year trends, including effects of the COVID-19 pandemic on visitation and risk.***

 ***Test additional statistical models to strengthen and validate rate calculations.***